anjavelickovic/MovieBookingRS2/README.md

 ## Running the application

-1. Create file `docker-compose.env` with the following format:
+1. Create file `docker-compose.env` with the following content:

 ```
 OMDB_API_KEY=your_omdb_api_key